The Pet Sounds Sessions: Stereo mix

 Pet Sounds was first released in 1966 in monaural and duophonic formats.
 Overseen by Brian Wilson and produced and engineered by Mark Linett, the set includes the first stereo mix of Pet Sounds.
 These new mixes were made possible by the survival of the original Pet Sounds multitrack tapes.
 Advances in recording technology allowed the compilers to digitally sync multi-track stems that had been ping-ponged numerous times prior to their final mono mixdown.

 The new mixes created for the box set were made in January–February 1996.
 Linett wrote: "In mixing Pet Sounds in stereo, every attempt was made to duplicate the feel and sound of the original mono mixes.
 Vocal and instrumental parts that Brian left off the record in 1966 were noted and duplicated, as were the fades."
 To this end, a Scully model 280 4-track was used to transfer the analog reels to digital multi-tracks – the same model used for Pet Sounds.
 The mix was then processed through an original tube console from United Western Recorders in the 1960s.

 Some exceptions remain, and so the stereo mix of Pet Sounds does contain some differences from the original mono mix.
-Among them, alternate vocal parts used for the bridge of "Wouldn't It Be Nice" and the end of "God Only Knows" due to the original tracks no longer existing.
+Among them are the uses of alternate vocal parts for the bridge of "Wouldn't It Be Nice" and the end of "God Only Knows" due to the original tracks no longer existing.
 "You Still Believe in Me" features a single tracked vocal instead of the doubled vocal of the original due to a missing tape.
 In the mono version, chatter can be heard buried in various tracks; instances of them were omitted from the stereo version at Brian's request.